vncnttejas/vtools/README.md

 # vtools

-**vtools** is a Docker based tool for installing applications quickly and not worry about the implementation or installation of these software.
+**vtools** stands for vincent tools is a Docker based tool for installing applications quickly and not worry about the implementation or installation steps of these software.

 **vtools** creates an isolated sandbox environment for running your software.
 In this context ***Software*** can be a database or some software service (like minio) which is a dependency for your application to run.